sudorandom/kmcd.dev/content/posts/2023-08-17_evepraisal-lessons-from-a-decades-long-project/index.md

 | Lines of code (Go) | 8022 | [go-evepraisal](https://github.com/evepraisal/go-evepraisal) |
 | Number of Commits | 450+234+130 | [go-evepraisal](https://github.com/evepraisal/go-evepraisal) + [python-evepraisal](https://github.com/evepraisal/python-evepraisal) + [eve-paste](https://github.com/evepraisal/evepaste) |

-{{< figure src="python-evepraisal-commit-history.png" link="go-evepraisal-commit-history.png" alt="Commit history for the Python version of Evepraisal" attrlink="https://github.com/evepraisal/python-evepraisal/graphs/code-frequency" description="Commit history for the Python version of Evepraisal" >}}
+{{< figure src="python-evepraisal-commit-history.png" link="go-evepraisal-commit-history.png" alt="Commit history for the Python version of Evepraisal" description="Commit history for the Python version of Evepraisal" button="See on github" button-href="https://github.com/evepraisal/python-evepraisal/graphs/code-frequency" >}}

-{{< figure src="go-evepraisal-commit-history.png" link="python-evepraisal-commit-history.png" alt="Commit history for the Go version of Evepraisal" attrlink="https://github.com/evepraisal/go-evepraisal/graphs/code-frequency" description="Commit history for the Go version of Evepraisal" >}}
+{{< figure src="go-evepraisal-commit-history.png" link="python-evepraisal-commit-history.png" alt="Commit history for the Go version of Evepraisal" description="Commit history for the Go version of Evepraisal" button="See on github" button-href="https://github.com/evepraisal/go-evepraisal/graphs/code-frequency" >}}

 ## Advice
 Now here's some advice for running a similar project.
 I feel like most of this applies to many kinds of side-projects that you intend to have people use.